 They say that necessity is the mother of invention, even though fewer than 15% of all patent holders in the world to this day are women.
-But Toyota is doing its part to help draw attention to women innovators and women inventors at the fourth annual Women in the World Summit with their Mothers of Invention grants.
+But Toyota is doing its part to help draw attention to women innovators and women inventors at the fourth annual Women in the World Summit.

 Three grants of $50,000 each were awarded to women who are doing their part to help find solutions to global problems.
 Kativa Shukla, founder of Fenugreen, Caitria and Morgan O’ Neil, co-founders of Recovers.org, and Sejal Hathi and Tara Roberts, co-founders of girl tank were all recipients of the grants.

-The women also got a $15,000 “pay it forward” grant.
-It gives money to another up and coming Mothers of Invention woman innovator for the project of their choice.
+The women were also given a $15,000 “pay it forward” grant to give to another up and coming Mother of Invention woman innovator for the project of their choice.

 Kativa’s innovation is called Fresh Paper and addresses the issue of food spoilage.
 Fresh Paper allows food to stay fresh for up to four times longer than normal.
 She came up with the idea while still in high school.
 It’s being used by consumers and farmers and is being considered for other useful applications as well.